xChristiaan/ai-agents-masterclass/agent-workbench/README.md

    Once the app is running you can open the provided local URL in your browser, design agents, and run automation sessions with them.

+### Using local models

+When editing or creating an agent, choose **Local (Ollama / LM Studio)** as the provider in the sidebar.
+Provide the local model name (for example `llama3:8b`) and ensure the Ollama server is running with that model pulled.
+Conversations and action plans will then use your local inference endpoint instead of a paid API.
+If you prefer LM Studio or another OpenAI-compatible local server, leave the provider set to **OpenAI (hosted)** and point `OPENAI_BASE_URL` at the local endpoint.

 ## Configuration files

 - `agents.template.json` contains an example automation strategist agent.
 When you run the app for